OCTRON-tracking/OCTRON-docs/docs/analysing.md

 OCTRON will now analyze your video(s) and show its progress via the progress bars (if analyzing multiple videos at once, then the first progress bar displays the progress of a single video while the second bar updates with the completion of each video) along with an estimate for when the analysis will finish.

+## Results
+If you selected *View results* above, then a new window will open once the analysis is complete where you can evaluate how well the model did frame by frame.
+A track will appear showing the trajectory of the tracked object, and you can adjust the length and color of this track in the *Layer controls* panel.
+You can, for example, color the track according to the confidence of the model, the area covered by the mask, or the color or mean brightness of the masked area.

-To understand more about what output OCTRON is saving for each analysed video file see [File System - Analysis](file-system.md#analysis) section.
+To learn what output OCTRON saves for each analysed video file see the [File System - Analysis](file-system.md#analysis) page.